oraxen/documentation/README.md

 ## What is Oraxen?

-Oraxen is a minecraft plugin which allows to easily exploit new Minecraft  1.14 features in order to create new items with custom textures.
+Oraxen is a minecraft plugin which allows to create new items & blocks with custom textures and models.
 It handles the resourcepack generation, upload (using Polymath) , is fully open source and has an extensible API.

 ## How does it work?